Skip to main content

 Qualityquality

-Value from 1 to 100.
-Higher values yield higher quality.
+A value from 1 to 100.
+Higher values indicate higher quality.
 For example:

 https://cdn.ex.com/ioss(quality=70)/pic.png